 3) Use your local star power

-Using the official Big Brew Editable Press Release will hopefully get your local news anchor to attend your Big Brew event, but why stop there?
+Using the official Big Brew Editable Press Release (coming soon) will hopefully get your local news anchor to attend your Big Brew event, but why stop there?
 Bert Lightle of ZZ Hops Homebrew Club in Kansas City, Mo. contacted local culinary celebrity and James Beard Award-Winning Chef Celina Tio of JULIAN to attend their Big Brew event at Boulevard Brewing Co. in 2016.
 “Beer and food are tied so closely together; it was great to bring our two worlds together.
 There’s lots of good chefs all over the country who like beer and would be interested in partnering with your Big Brew event, guaranteed,” Bert told us.
 “Don’t be afraid to ask!
 I got in contact with Chef Tio through Twitter.
 She loved the event and is now a great friend of the club.”

 If you aren’t fortunate enough to live in an area with an award-winning chef, there’s still plenty of people in your municipality that are worth contacting.
 Local city council members, congressional representatives, and other elected officials have been attendees at many Big Brew events all over the country in previous years.